emtunc/SlackPirate/README.md

 * Find any associated Workspaces that can be accessed using that cookie
 * Connect to any Workspaces that were returned
 * Look for API Tokens in each returned Workspace
-* Print to standard output for use in the next command:
+* Print to standard output for use in the next command

         ./SlackPirate.py --token <token>

 This will do the following:
 * Check Token validity and only continue if Slack returns `True`